 Pihka Outdoors is owned by Minttu Heimovirta, Joona Kivinen and Tommi Heinonen.

-We offer unique life experiences in the wilderness of the Arctic Finnish Lapland.
-The luxury we offer is something else – private, extraordinary once-in-a-lifetime adventures in nature with local guides.
+We offer unique experiences in the remote wilderness of the Arctic Finnish Lapland.
+The luxury we offer is something else – solitude, extraordinary once-in-a-lifetime adventures in nature with local guides.
 We conduct sustainable tours with top quality equipment in all seasons.
-The air in Lapland is the purest in the world, the water is drinkable straight from streams and there is nowhere more silent than in a snowy forest.
+The air in Lapland is the purest in the world, the water is drinkable straight from streams and it is unlikely that we see any other people.
 This is the luxury to remember.

 We all have left our old lives in cities in southern Finland to pursue dreams and fulfilling life instead of working in an office 24/7.
 Life is short, better make the most of it!
 We want to live slow life in the middle of nature, as one species among the others.

-Our base value is sustainability – we have small groups on treks to prevent pressure on vulnerable arctic tundra up in the open fells.
+Our base value is sustainability – we have small groups on treks to prevent pressure on vulnerable arctic tundra up in the open fells, leaving no trace.
 Adventures are powered by your own body, not motorised vehicles.

 Meaning of Pihka?